John Dillinger: Shootout

-Meanwhile, Coulter and Cummings knocked on the door of apartment 303.
+Meanwhile, Coulter and Cummings knocked on the door of Apartment 303.
 Frechette answered, opening the door two to three inches.
 She said she was not dressed and to come back.
 Coulter told her they would wait.
-After waiting two to three minutes, Coulter went to the basement apartment of the caretakers, Louis and Margaret Meidlinger, and asked to use the phone to call the bureau.
+After waiting two to three minutes, Coulter went to the basement apartment of the caretakers, Louis and Margaret Meidlinger, and asked to use the telephone to call the Bureau.
 He quickly returned to Cummings, and the two of them waited for Frechette to open the door.
 Van Meter then appeared in the hall and asked Coulter if his name was Johnson.
 Coulter said it was not, and as Van Meter passed on to the landing of the third floor, Coulter asked him for a name.
 Van Meter replied, "I am a soap salesman."
 Asked where his samples were, Van Meter said they were in his car.
 Coulter asked if he had any credentials.
 Van Meter said "no", and continued down the stairs.
-Coulter waited 10 to 20 seconds, then followed Van Meter.
-As Coulter got to the lobby on the ground floor, Van Meter opened fire on him.
+Coulter waited ten to twenty seconds, then followed Van Meter.
+As Coulter reached the lobby on the ground floor, Van Meter began shooting at him.
 Coulter hastily fled outside, chased by Van Meter.
 Van Meter ran back into the front entrance.

 Recognizing Van Meter, Nalls pointed out the Ford to Coulter and told him to disable it.
 Coulter shot out the rear left tire.
-While Coulter stayed with Van Meter's Ford, Nalls went to the corner drugstore and called the local police, then the bureau's St. Paul office, but could not get through because both lines were busy.
+While Coulter stayed with Van Meter's Ford, Nalls went to the corner drugstore and telephoned the local police, then the Bureau's St. Paul office, but could not get through because both lines were busy.
 Van Meter, meanwhile, escaped by hopping on a passing coal truck.

 Frechette, in her harboring trial testimony, said that she told Dillinger that the police had shown up after speaking to Cummings.
-Upon hearing Van Meter firing at Coulter, Dillinger opened fire through the door with a Thompson submachine gun, sending Cummings scrambling for cover.
+Upon hearing Van Meter firing at Coulter, Dillinger began shooting through the door with a Thompson submachine gun, sending Cummings scrambling for cover.
 Dillinger then stepped out and fired another burst at Cummings.
 Cummings shot back with a revolver, but quickly ran out of ammunition.
 He hit Dillinger in the left calf with one of his five shots.
 He then hastily retreated down the stairs to the front entrance.
 Once Cummings retreated, Dillinger and Frechette hurried down the stairs, exited through the back door and drove away in the Hudson.